-On your request, The Learning Center (ULC) will send a representative to any of your classes to give a general overview of the center and its services, consisting of a PowerPoint presentation, a tour of the website, and instructions for making an appointment (PDF).
+The University Learning Center (ULC) can send a representative to your class to give a general overview of the Center and its services, consisting of a PowerPoint presentation and a demonstration of how to make an appointment.

-The Learning Center also offers various writing-related workshops (see common topics below), all of which can be tailored to fit particular needs.
+The ULC also offers various writing-related workshops (see common topics below), all of which can be tailored to fit particular needs.

-To schedule a visit and/or a workshop, submit the Workshop Request Form.
+To schedule a visit and/or a workshop, submit a Workshop Request Form.

 Special Faculty Workshop: Teaching Academic Writing

-In this workshop, we review the fundamentals of academic essay writing, present writing activities you can use with your classes, provide tips on what to look for and address when reviewing a student essay, and discuss how to provide effective criticism.
-As a group, we review and critique samples of actual student work.
+Every semester, the ULC offers a faculty workshop (PDF) which reviews the fundamentals of academic essay writing, presents writing activities you can use in your classes, provides tips on what to look for and address when reviewing a student essay, and discusses how to provide effective criticism.

 Fundamentals of the Academic Essay

-Writers of all abilities benefit from this exploration of the essay from pre-writing to conclusion.
+Writers at all levels of skill can benefit from this exploration of the essay, from pre-writing to conclusion.
 The role of writing as a process, as well as academic writing and its conventions and purpose, forms the basis of the discussion.

 How to Develop a Strong Thesis